St. Louis Public Radio Management

 Development Director Shelley Kerley has been at St. Louis Public Radio since May, 1990.
 Prior to coming to St. Louis Public Radio, she was the Development Director at public radio station WUIS-FM in Springfield, Illinois.
 She holds a Masters Degree in business administration from Western Illinois University and is an accomplished violinist and pianist, earning a bachelors degree in music education from the same institution.
 She is a member of the Association of Fundraising Professionals and the Public Radio Association of Development Officers and serves on the board of the Masterworks Chorale.
 With husband John and two boys, she also tries to find time to enjoy dinner with friends, camping and hiking, a little gardening and an occasional sail.

-Director of Radio Programming and Operations Robert B. Peterson III, is a twenty-nine year veteran of radio programming and operations management.
+Director of Radio Programming and Operations Robert B. Peterson III, is a thirty-plus year veteran of radio programming and operations management.
 He returned to St. Louis Public Radio in September 2007 after seven years at WUSF (89.7 FM) in Tampa, Florida where he served as the station's Program Director.
 Prior to his work in Tampa, Peterson worked at St. Louis Public Radio and WMFE, WBJW (now WOMX) and WUCF, all in Orlando, Florida.
 He is very passionate about public radio and the role St. Louis Public Radio plays in the greater St. Louis region.
 Robert is excited to be serving as host and executive producer of St. Louis Public Radio’s live Saturday night broadcasts of the St. Louis Symphony, along with commentator Adam Crane of the St. Louis Symphony.

 While originally starting his college career as a music major, oboe performance, Robert holds a Bachelor of Arts degree in Communications from the University of South Florida.
 He proudly serves on the board of directors for Redevelopment Opportunities for Women (ROW) and St. Louis Transitional Hope House.